uesu/uesu-tf2-cfg/README.md

   - install all fonts on
 `bXHud / resource / fonts`

-`sensitivity`:
+`mouse and sensitivity`:

-- if you want to change the sensitivity of each class
+- if you want to change the raw input and sensitivity
   - just go to the `class.cfg`:
     - `spy.cfg, scout.cfg, demoman.cfg`